Geography of New Zealand

-New Zealand's landscapes range from the fiord-like sounds of the southern-west to the sandy beaches of the subtropical Far North.
+New Zealand's landscapes range from the fiord-like sounds of the southwest to the sandy beaches of the subtropical Far North.
 The South Island is dominated by the Southern Alps while a volcanic plateau covers much of the central North Island.
 Temperatures commonly fall below 0 C and rise above 30 C then conditions vary from wet and cold on the South Island's west coast to dry and continental a short distance away across the mountains and to the tundra like climate in the Deep South of Southland.

 About two-thirds of the land is economically useful, with the remainder being mountainous.
-The North Island is the most populous island with 4 million residents, and Auckland being by far the largest metropolitan area in the country by population and urban area.
-The South Island is the second-most populated island, with over 1.18 million people, but is geographically larger than the North.
+The North Island is the most populous island in New Zealand with over 4 million residents and South Island is the second-most populated home to over 1.2 million residents.

+New Zealand is situated on the boundary of the Pacific and Australian tectonic plates, making it one of the most active earthquake and volcanic regions in the world.
+The country has experienced several devastating earthquakes throughout its history.